sftcd/cs2014/assignments/assignment3/README.md

 Here's a few hints to help you with your mining code:

+- When you've generated a key then to get the DER of the public key, you'll want to use ```mbedtls_pk_write_pubkey_der()```, but that function is pretty odd - it puts the bytes on the right of the buffer you provide it with!
+- I goofed on the PoW hash input length! see correct stuff above

 - There are examples in ```$BUILD/mbedtls-2.6.0/programs/pkey/``` that should help you figure out how to use the mbed TLS APIs.
   (But you've a bunch of stuff to figure out too!)